From Instagram to X and TikTok, get the lowdown on the most popular apps teens use (and what you need to watch out for!)

-In the US, this used to be one of the biggest messaging apps teen use (before TikTok took over – more on that later).
+We feel this is one of the scariest apps on the market.
+In the US, this used to be one of the biggest messaging apps teen use (before TikTok took over).
 Teenagers can share stuff they don’t want to necessarily share forevermore, update stories and send photos in the knowledge that all the info will be deleted within 24 hours.
-It also informs you if some sneak screenshots something you post.
-Other plus points include ready information on celebrity events and media functions, so you can stay on top of the social buzz happening right now.
+It also informs you if some sneak screenshots of something you post.
+Other features include ready information on celebrity events and media functions, so you can stay on top of the social buzz happening right now.
 And of course there are those Snapchat filters… But now we get them on Instagram, too!

 We know China isn’t very Google-friendly, neither is it on speaking terms with Facebook.
 However, they have messaging apps there and among them is Tencent QQ and WeChat.
 QQ is more popular among the Chinese-speaking community since the international version is pretty user-unfriendly.
 QQ itself is very handy.
 Not only can you send files from your phone to your computer, but you can also call, live stream from your phone, and even send money to your friends.
 This is the all-in-one, folks.
 Of course, it is in Chinese.